-- 100 HEALTH AND SAFETY: Health and Safety: Including instruction on hazardous substances, chemical safety, safety data sheets, protection from hazardous chemicals, preventing chemical injuries, health and safety laws and regulations, and preventing communicable diseases.
-Board Approved Health & Safety Course (B&P 7389(a)): Including instruction on hazardous substances, basic labor laws, and physical and sexual assault awareness. - 100 DISINFECTION &SANITATION, GENERAL SCIENCES: General sciences shall include, but is not limited to, the following theory, techniques and procedures.
-Disinfection and Sanitation, principles of infection control, preventing the spread of disease, salonsafety, general anatomy and physiology, properties of the hair and scalp, disorders of the hair and scalp, hair andscalp analysis, basics of chemistry and basics of electricity. - 200 CHEMICAL HAIR SERVICES: Including instruction on coloring, texture, such as straightening, waving, bleaching, hair analysis, predisposition and strand tests, safety precautions, formula mixing, and the use of dye removers. -HAIRCOLORING: Haircoloring shall include, but is not limited to, the following theory, techniques and procedures, the use of semi-permanent, demi-permanent and temporary colors): Hair analysis, predisposition and strand tests, safety precautions, temporary color, semi-permanent color, demi-permanent color, permanent color, lightening, formula mixing, high and low lights, and the use of dye removers.
+- HEALTH AND SAFETY: Health and Safety: Including instruction on hazardous substances, chemical safety, safety data sheets, protection from hazardous chemicals, preventing chemical injuries, health and safety laws and regulations, and preventing communicable diseases.
+Board Approved Health & Safety Course (B&P 7389(a)): Including instruction on hazardous substances, basic labor laws, and physical and sexual assault awareness. - DISINFECTION &SANITATION, GENERAL SCIENCES: General sciences shall include, but is not limited to, the following theory, techniques and procedures.
+Disinfection and Sanitation, principles of infection control, preventing the spread of disease, salonsafety, general anatomy and physiology, properties of the hair and scalp, disorders of the hair and scalp, hair andscalp analysis, basics of chemistry and basics of electricity. - CHEMICAL HAIR SERVICES:Including instruction on coloring, texture, such as straightening, waving, bleaching, hair analysis, predisposition and strand tests, safety precautions, formula mixing, and the use of dye removers.